Email marketing best practices can help you get results for your online business, no matter how small you’re starting out.

 50. Marketing emails can sell without selling.

-It may be called email marketing, but it’s really about establishing connections.
+It may be called email marketing, but monetizing your email list really is about establishing connections.
 By all means, use your newsletter to promote your website or mention useful products — but always aim to evoke feelings, so your readers will be compelled to click across.

 Here’s an example from my newsletter, using the little known Respect for Chickens Day.
 The link is to a product review of various different treats — and their storage solutions.